Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Yes!
-Our Learn to Skate program offers lessons in the fall, winter and spring.
+Our Learn to Skate program offers classes year-round for ages 3+.
 Click here to view our offerings.

 If you are planning improvements to your property and do not want to do the work yourself, the following suggestions can help you select a contractor:

 The Minnesota Department of Labor & Industry establishes the rules for licensing of contractors.
 Most contractors are required to be licensed, however, there are some exceptions.
 You should ask your contractor if they are licensed.
 If a contractor asks you to apply for the building permit, chances are they are not licensed because we verify contractor licensing for all building permit applications.
 Resident homeowners do not have to be licensed to perform work on their own home.
 If you have questions about contractor licensing, contact the Department of Commerce at 651-539-1500.

 The permit holder is the responsible party to ensure the Building Code is followed.